 Back to lexicon

-Too on the Nose
+Too On The Nose

 Skepticism Tell / Hoax Detection Heuristic